pgrit/SimpleImageIO/README.md

 ## Usage example (Python)

-The following creates a one pixel image, writes it to various file formats, reads one of them back in, and prints the red color channel of the pixel:
+The following creates a one pixel image, writes it to various file formats, reads one of them back in, and prints the red color channel of the pixel.
+The result is then sent to the [tev](https://github.com/Tom94/tev) HDR viewer via sockets (modified version of https://gist.github.com/tomasiser/5e3bacd72df30f7efc3037cb95a039d3).

 ```Python
 import simpleimageio as sio